 DALLAS — Today in Aviation, Palma de Mallorca Airport (PMI)-based LTE International Airways (XO) ceased operations in 2008.
 A group of Spanish businessmen and German charter carrier LTU International (LT) set up LTE International in 1987.

-Flights commenced on November 1, 1987 after three Boeing 757-200s were transferred over from LTU.
-The 757 would go on to form the backbone of the fleet with 15 operated in total.
-It would be replaced by the Airbus A320 from March 2002, with 12 A320 and three A321s flown.
+Flights commenced on November 1, 1987, after three Boeing 757-200s were transferred over from LTU.
+The 757 would go on to form the backbone of the fleet, with 15 operating in total.
+The Airbus A320 in March 2002, with 12 A320s and three A321s flown, would replace the 757.

-On October 17, 2008 the airline announced it was temporarily suspending its scheduled and charter flights due to financial difficulties.
+On October 17, 2008, the airline announced it was temporarily suspending its scheduled and charter flights due to financial difficulties.

-Speaking at the time LTE’s Managing Director Michael Harrington said “Because of an unexpected financial situation, we have had to temporarily suspend our charter operations.
-Our AOC is continuing and we have to re-present a restructuring plan within the next week to ten days.”
+Speaking at the time, LTE’s Managing Director Michael Harrington said, “Because of an unexpected financial situation, we have had to temporarily suspend our charter operations.
+Our AOC is continuing, and we have to re-present a restructuring plan within the next week to ten days.”